QueensCoder/simple-k8/NOTES.md

     Services - sets up networking in k8 cluster

+        Node Port - exposes a container to the outside (used for dev purposes)

 API Version

     each api defines a  different set  of objects such as a pod to use